 New Black Gold

-The aroma of hot arabica beans is spilling out from the garage of Scott James’ family residence – the current home of Coaltown, a speciality coffee roaster that is only 3 years old but has captured custom at a pace that means it will soon move from the cramped confines of an (admittedly large) domestic garage to a swanky purpose–built premises nearer the town.
+The aroma of hot arabica beans is spilling out from the garage of Scott James’ family residence – the current home of Coaltown, a speciality coffee roaster that is only a few years old but has captured custom at a pace that means it will soon move from the cramped confines of an (admittedly large) domestic garage to a swanky purpose–built premises nearer the town.

 Coffee is a serious business these days not just in terms of the vast sales and the growth of the independent coffee sector (both producers and coffee shops) but in degree of detail and care that roasters must go to if they are to hold their own in a market where the customer is increasingly hard to impress.